santosh-ksharma/datawarehouse/README.md

   2. Upload products from a given file
   3. Get a single product
   4. Delete/Sell a product
-  5. Delete all Products
-  6. Upload inventories from a given file
+  5. Upload inventories from a given file
-  7. Update Inventory
+  6. Update Inventory
-  8. Delete all inventory
+  7. Delete all inventory
-  9. Get inventories
+  8. Get inventories
-  10. Get API Spec (yaml format)
+  9. Get API Spec (yaml format)

 Cloud Run in GCP has been used to host the application.
 The minimum number of instance is 0, which means during 1st request, it will take some time as it starts the container.
 This has been done to reduce the cost.
 In a production setup, we will start with a certain number of minimum instances.